arafato/alicloud-core-concepts-book/manuscript/architecting_highavailability.md

 An SLB is always deployed in two AZs.
 If a primary zone becomes unavailable, SLB rapidly switches to a secondary zone to restore its service capabilities within 30 seconds.
 When the primary zone becomes available, SLB automatically switches back to the primary zone.
 The Availability SLA is a monthly uptime of at least 99,99%.

+Please note that the layer 7 SLB is deployed as a cluster of usually 8 Tengine nodes (see https://tengine.taobao.org/ for details on Tengine).
+This has some very important implications for the maximum number of *Queryies per Secone (QPS)* a certain SLB instance can sustain.
+For example, an *slb.s1.small* can sustain 1000 QPS at max.
+These 1000 QPS refer to the overall cluster limit, not an individual node of the cluster!
+So in case of persistent HTTP connections (which is the default setting starting with HTTP 1.1) the requests are always send to the same node.
+Thus, for a particular client you may need to divide the overall QPS limit by the number of nodes (which is usually 8).
+So for an *slb.s1.small* this would result in 1000 / 8 = 125 QPS per node.

 ### VPN-Gateway
 VPN Gateway is an Internet-based service that securely and reliably connects enterprise data centers, office networks, or Internet-facing terminals to Alibaba Cloud Virtual Private Cloud (VPC) networks through encrypted connections.
 VPN Gateway supports both IPsec-VPN connection and SSL-VPN connection.
 By design, an instance of VPN-Gateway is redundantly setup, meaning there is an invisible failover instance in case the primary goes down.